beehaa/beehaa/README.md

 Hello there! 👋

 My name is Brian Ha.
-I am currently a first year graduate stuent studying computer science at University of California, Irvine, expecting to graduate December 2023.
+I am a computer science graduate student at the University of California, Irvine, specializing in databases and data management, and I expect to graduate in December 2023.

-🌱 I’m currently learning about databases and data management, advanced programming and problem solving, and parallel and distributing computing!
+🌱 My most recent courses include Data Structures, Machine Learning & Data Mining, and Text Processing & Pattern Matching!

 <!-- - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...